The 8th of October 2015 is a date that is etched into the minds of almost every Liverpool supporter worldwide.

 A UEFA Super Cup victory against Chelsea and a first-ever FIFA Club World Cup were added to the near overflowing trophy cabinet at Anfield in between the two most prized assets in club football as Klopp etched his name into Liverpool folklore and became their most successful manager since Kenny Dalglish had first filled the position in the late 80s and early 90s.

-While four major trophies in itself is a remarkable achievement, perspective only increases the level of adoration that the once silverware starved fanbase have for the man from the Black Forest.
+While six major trophies in itself is a remarkable achievement, perspective only increases the level of adoration that the once silverware starved fanbase have for the man from the Black Forest.

-Since Klopp’s appointment in 2015, no English club other than Manchester City and Chelsea have won more than the 19 times champions of England.
+Since Klopp’s appointment in 2015, no English club other than Manchester City have won more points than the 19 times champions of England.

-When you compare the net spend of Liverpool to that of those two clubs and their other rivals, most notably their biggest foes Manchester United, it is miniscule and goes to show what the German can do with relatively limited resources.
+When you compare the net spend of Liverpool to that of City and their other rivals, most notably their biggest foes Manchester United, it is miniscule and goes to show what the German can do with relatively limited resources.

 For those that point to the two 2018 windows when Liverpool spent big on players such as Virgil Van Dijk and Alisson, hindsight has highlighted that such investment from owners FSG would not have occurred if it weren’t for the sale of their most prized asset Phillipe Couthino to Barcelona for £140 million.

-If you still disagree, Mike Ashley has spent £75 million net on players since 2019.
-FSG have spent £19 million.
-And just look at the jubilant scenes on Tyneside this week as Ashley’s custodianship came to an end.
+If you still disagree, Mike Ashley spent £75 million net on players from 2019 until his sale of Newcastle in 2021.
+FSG spent £19 million during the same period.
+And just look at the jubilant scenes on Tyneside as Ashley’s custodianship came to an end.

-They have made five finals in the last six years.
+They have made eight finals in the last seven years.
 They had made two in the eight seasons before 2015/16.

 His achievements have been remarkable, leading to adulation from the Kop and grudging respect and envy from even the fiercest critics and opposition supporters.